 I then add Equalization or Tone Control to the voice.
 I am very careful with this.
 I look to enhance the voice only a tiny amount.
 Too much is far too much.
-The aim is to have the voice sound natural as they are speaking.
+The aim is to have the voice sound natural as the presenter is speaking.

 It is common practice to see people start to apply Compression and heavy Audio Leveling about now but I prefer not to as a general rule.
-The reason is that I find that compressors on spoken word make the speaker LOUD but also reduce dynamics or natralness.
-Loud is not the aim, persuasiveness is.
-I will use a Limiter to level off the loudest bits by a db or so but I refuse to pummel a voice into submission – or the inability to sound intimate.
+The reason is that I find that compressors on spoken word make the speaker LOUD but also reduce dynamics or naturalness.
+Loud is not the aim, Persuasiveness is.
+I will use a Limiter to level off the loudest bits by a dB or so but I refuse to pummel a voice into submission – or the inability to sound intimate.

 Edit the Performance – I then settle myself in and listen through the whole audio program from start to finish, making any adjustments that are necessary.
-At this point, I am chopping out breaths, lip smacks, ums (which should be few to none if it is a good performance), pops or other noises like mouse clicks as the program page gets turned.
+At this point, I am chopping out breaths, lip smacks, ums, pops or other noises like mouse clicks as the program page gets turned.
 Soon the performance will look like this:

-ometimes there will be noises like pops, bangs or stray clicks in the middle of words.
+Sometimes there will be noises like pops, bangs, or stray clicks in the middle of words.
 These are a bit of fun as I have to locate them and create a very fast edit that balances reducing the noise with keeping the voice intact.